The coming flu season may be terrible.The reason is here | ExBulletin

 But even if this is not the case, the fall respiratory flu season can be exacerbated, Aiello said.
 Many children were exposed to two years’ worth of various viruses.
 You’ll pack your time into one season.

 Influenza is the only virus that can be measured.
-Doctors do not test for most of the other respiratory viruses, but most of the time, because there is no specific cure for them, the CDC is tracking the flu.
+Doctors do not test for most of the other respiratory viruses, but most often because there is no specific cure for them, the CDC tracks the flu.

 According to the CDC, influenza kills 12,000 to 61,000 people annually, depending on the season.